Do You Get Upper Back Pain Between The Shoulder Blades?

-When you sit up with your upper back too straight ("military posture") it can pinch nerves in the thoracic spine, which causes referred pain around the ribcage.
+When you sit up with your upper back too straight ("military posture") it can pinch nerves in the thoracic spine, which causes referred pain around the ribcage (See T1-T7 below).

-For more information on postures to relieve neck, shoulder and upper back pain, read our post about how to relieve neck pain when sitting.
+For more information on postures to relieve neck, shoulder and upper back pain read these posts:

 Stretches For Upper Back Pain In Between The Shoulder Blades

 Stand facing the wall with your forearms flat on the wall.
 Slide your arms up the wall reaching as high as you can.
 Think about lifting your shoulder blades and allowing your upper back to round.
 This stretch helps take pressure off of the neck and upper back muscles that cause pain in between the shoulder blades.

 Sit with your hands clasped together.
 Reach forward and allow your upper back to round while wrapping the shoulder blades around your trunk.
 This helps stretch the upper back muscles between the spine and the shoulder blades (the rhomboids).